FIFA 22? Call us old-fashioned, but isn’t it cheaper to buy FIFA 2003 if you want to play as Zidane, Henry and Ronaldo?

 The only footballer who has ever won three World Cups, Pele is unsurprisingly the best player in FUT’s icon series - has he been compiling his own stats?

 96 for pace, 95 for dribbling and 93 for shooting is quite frankly ridiculous.
 He has, however, only got a four-star weak foot though.
 So not completely perfect for Pele.

-Still, he’s by far and away the most complete attacker you can use in any version of the game.
+Still, he’s by far the most complete attacker you can use in any version of the game.

 Thank you for reading 5 articles this month* Join now for unlimited access